phonetonote/phonetonote-logseq/README.md

 after installing, put your `ptn_key` (and set other configuration options) in the plugin's settings.

-please refresh logseq after adding to your settings.
+please refresh logseq after changing your settings.

 ## usage